agrawal-rohit/pearl-ui/documentationwebsite/docs/theming/customize-theme.md

 #### Atomic component config

 An atomic component is analogous to an **Atom** in the [Atomic Design](../getting-started/introduction#atoms-and-molecules) methodology.
-Most components available in Pearl UI today are atomic components (e.g. Text, Spinner, Icon, etc.), and use the [useAtomicComponentConfig](../hooks/useAtomicComponentConfig) hook to enable the **component style config**.
+Most components available in Pearl UI today are atomic components (e.g. Text, Spinner, Icon, etc.), and use the [useAtomicComponentConfig](../hooks/useAtomicComponentConfig) hook to enable their respective **component style configuration**.

 The component config format for an atomic component is as follow: